-The choice of social topics, collaboration with organisations specifically committed to solidarity and support for causes that otherwise would not have found a voice on a global scale, have given the Benetton brand meaning and value, helping to establish a serious ongoing dialogue with customers all over the world.
+The choice of social topics, the collaboration with organisations specifically committed to solidarity and the support for causes that otherwise would not have found a voice on a global scale, have given the Benetton brand meaning and value, helping to establish a serious ongoing dialogue with customers all over the world.

 Since the campaigns of the 1980s, Benetton Group’s communication has evolved along a definite and coherent path: from stance on social issues, to active collaboration with organisations committed to solidarity.
 Importance has always been given to the commitment of individuals around the world as the primary mechanism for motivating society as a whole.

 Examples of this are Africa Works, the 2008 campaign promoting the micro-credit programme in Senegal, Volunteers in Colors, in collaboration with United Nations Volunteers, for the International Year of Voluntary Work in 2001, Food for Life, together with the World Food Programme in 2003, and the James & Other Apes campaign to protect primates, in 2004.

 The social commitment programme also includes the activities of the UNHATE Foundation, which aims to contribute to the creation of a new culture against hate, building on the founding values of Benetton Group.

 In 2014, we launched two important campaigns, both creatively developed by Fabrica, in partnership with the United Nations: “I Belong” and “End Violence Against Women Now!”

 The “I Belong” campaign, in collaboration with UNHCR (the Office of the United Nations High Commissioner for Refugees), aims to support the UNHCR’s programme to end statelessness by 2024.